Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/examples/littleX/littleX_tutorial_gpt_generated.md

 # littleX: A Jac Programming Language Code‐Along Tutorial

 Jac is a native superset of Python that not only inherits all of Python’s features but also adds innovative constructs for data spatial programming and direct integration with large language models (LLMs).
-In this tutorial, you will build **littleX**—a miniature social network (think of it as a simplified Twitter/X)—using Jac’s graph-based abstractions (nodes, edges, and walkers) alongside LLM integration via the `by llm` syntax.
+In this tutorial, you will build **littleX**—a miniature social network (think of it as a simplified Twitter/X)—using Jac’s data-spatial abstractions (nodes, edges, and walkers) alongside LLM integration via the `by llm` syntax.

 > **Prerequisites:**
 > You should have a background in Python.
-Although Jac builds on Python, its additional graph-centric constructs and special syntax are new.
+Although Jac builds on Python, its additional data-spatial constructs and special syntax are new.
 Follow along step by step: type the snippets into your Jac environment and experiment with modifying or extending the code.

 ---